Drool worthy ribs lathered in my Captain Kidd spiced rum bbq sauce are the bomb. Serve with your favourite sides and a fresh seasonal salad.

 TO SERVE

-Serve with a bowl of warm CAPTAIN KIDD bbq sauce so everyone can spoon on some extra sauce.
+Serve with a bowl of warm CAPTAIN KIDD spiced rum bbq sauce so everyone can spoon on some extra sauce.
 Add your favourite BBQ side dishes.
 I'm thinking corn (you could even try my corn ribs) and potato salad then devour.